ashwanth1109/DevLauncher/README.md

 ### Alternate solution:

-Open `https://trilogy.devspaces.com/settings/` in new window on click User will have to configure settings on the domain.
+Add quick access buttons to open `https://trilogy.devspaces.com/settings/` and `https://trilogy.devspaces.com/` in new window on click.
+User will have to configure settings on the domain.

 ### Benefit: